We are pleased to present below all posts archived in 'November 2021'. If you still can't find what you are looking for, try using the search box.

-For those who have visited the desert areas and experienced sand dunes, they probably have seen how the shapes and arrangements of these sand dunes quickly change as soon as the wind blows over them.
-Some have been to the beach and probably wrote names of their loved ones in the sand on the shoreline, to great disappointment when the great waves wash the beach, the names are erased in a huff.
-No inscription remains on the sand, as if there never was.
+For those who have visited the desert and experienced sand dunes, you have probably seen how quickly their shape changes as the wind blows over them.
+Some of you have been to the beach and probably written names of your loved ones in the sand along the shoreline, only to have them washed away by an incoming wave.
+In both cases, what was written or seen is no more.

 Growing up in our infant years, we used to play ‘imaginary family house.’
 This was a game whereby we would find a suitable place in the backyard and divide roles amongst ourselves and our friends.
 One would be chosen to act as the father, another as the mother, and others as the children.
 Of course, sometimes there would be disputes between two boys who both would want to act as the father especially if the girl he liked was chosen as the mother for that particular day.